-- Reviewing of relating to transfer of shares, transmission of shares, issue of duplicate share certificates, non-receipt of Annual Report, non-receipt of declared dividends and any other shareholder related queries/complaints; - Reviewing of measures taken for effective exercise of voting rights by shareholders; - Review of adherence to the service standards adopted by the listed entity in respect of various services being rendered by the Registrar & Share Transfer Agent; - Review of the various measures and initiatives taken by the listed entity for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants/annual reports/statutory notices by the shareholders of the company.
+- Reviewing of complaints relating to transfer of shares, transmission of shares, issue of duplicate share certificates, non-receipt of Annual Report, non-receipt of declared dividends and any other shareholder related queries/ complaints; - Reviewing of status of requests i.e., processing of complaints within statutory timelines; - Approving transfer and transmission of shares, issue of duplicate share certificates, etc.; and - Overseeing the performance of Registrar and Transfer Agent.

-(iii) Meetings and Attendance during the year:
+3. Meetings and Attendance during the year:

-SRC met 4 times during the year under review i.e. on May 30, 2022; August 13, 2022; November 14, 2022 and February 14, 2023 to deliberate on various matters with respect to
+SRC met 5 (five) times during the year under review i.e. on May 30, 2022, September 5 2022, November 14, 2022, December 26, 2022 and February 14, 2023 to deliberate on various matters with respect to Stakeholders of the Company.

-Stakeholders of the Company.
 The details of attendance of Members of the Committee at each meeting are provided herein below: